srikar-eranky/cse15l-lab-reports/lab-report-5.md

 ![Image](second_call.png)

 ### TA Post:
 Thank you for the post.
 Are you returning the output string by chance?
 Find a way to save previous strings so that you can return all of them.
-You can use `curl "http://localhost:<port>/add-message?s=<message>&user=<user>"`.
+You can use `curl "http://localhost:<port>/add-message?s=<message>&user=<user>"` without having to run the server in your browser.